mrets/operating_procedures/api-docs/scenarios/get-generators.md

 The M-RETS API by default returns paginated results of 25 records.
 With a maximun of 1000 records.

 Depending on if your organization owns a generator or not, different information may be returned.
 If you are seeking to view the details of a generator that your organization does not own, the data returned will be limited to only the data in our system that is classified as public.

+## For Market Administrator Organization

+Market Administrator Organizations do not own generators but have visibility on the participant organization's generators, given those generators issued recs that are for sell.